Studley, Warwickshire: History

+The Studley Inclosure Act 1817 (57 Geo.
+3. c.
+43 Pr.) inclosed land in the parish.

 Economy

 Studley is also known for being the site of a sewing needle and surgical needle making industry.
 This specialisation started when Elizabeth I permitted a number of Huguenot refugees to settle here, bringing this rare craft with them.

 From the 19th century, precision-made surgical needles were in demand, and, with advances in manufacturing technology, such was the demand that over 3,000 workers were employed.
 In 1977 the old factory where needles were made was burnt down, and the production of "Aero" needles moved to a nearby site.
 The original factory site now contains a supermarket, other retail outlets, and housing.
 One of the streets in the village is named "Crooks Lane", ostensibly because the crooked needles from the original factory were dumped at the end of this lane, but the road was there before the village had a needle factory.

 Governance

+Studley has three levels of local governance: